There are no products listed under this category.

 Mokume Gane Rings

+Mokume Gane ring is full of mysteries.
 The tale of mokume gane rings begins centuries ago, in the forge of a lone master smith in feudal Japan.
-Today, you'll find the best of his tradition perfected right here, in the most attractive assortment of custom-designed mokume rings ever assembled.
-From incredible wedding rings to selections for everyday wear, history lives on in this unique collection by Titanium-Buzz.
+Today, you'll find the best of his legacy perfected right here, in the most attractive assortment of custom-designed mokume rings ever assembled.
+From incredible mokume gane engagement rings to selections for everyday wear, history lives on in this unique collection by Titanium-Buzz.

 What is mokume gane?
 It's a technique that began, we believe, sometime in the late 1600s in the forge of one man, Denbei Shoami.
 Shoami, a master smith living in the northern region on the main Japanese island of Honshu, used a variety of ancient metalworking techniques to invent an entirely new process for forging layers of different metals together into a single bar or billet.
 When carved, this hybrid billet revealed striking patterns where the metals had fused together into a swirling arrangement of colors unlike anything that had ever been seen before.
 Some said the patterns looked like flowing water.
 Others said it reminded them of the movement of clouds.
 Others described it as marble turned to metal.
 And still others, maybe most people, agreed that this new metal reminded them of beautiful, lacquered wood.